Path-Check/gaen-mobile/README.md

 Privacy settings can be reset by going to Settings > General > Reset > Reset Location & Privacy

-**Note:** Members of the `Path-Check` org should update the environment variables of the release build corresponding with the health authority, for this we need to execute the script `bin/set_ha.sh ${HA_LABEL}` where HA_LABEL is the corresponding health authority label.
-This will setup the values for the display name of the applications and will ensure that we are working with the latest configuration.

 ### Debugging